SAMi-Rn/TCP_File_Transfer_System/README.md

   - Utilize IPv6 addresses to operate the server and client.

 - **Exiting the Server**:
-  - Use CTRL-C to safely exit the server application.
+  - Use CTRL-C to exit the server application safely.

 - **Multiple File Transfer**:
   - Clients can transfer multiple files in one command by specifying each file path.